GenericMappingTools/pygmt/doc/team.rst

 We are an international team dedicated to building a Pythonic API for the Generic Mapping Tools (GMT).
-Our goal is to improve GMT's accessibility for new users, by creating user-friendly interfaces with the GMT C API, supporting rich display in Jupyter notebooks, and integrating with the PyData ecosystem.
+Our goal is to improve GMT's accessibility for new and experienced users by creating user-friendly interfaces with the GMT C API, supporting rich display in Jupyter notebooks, and integrating with the PyData ecosystem.

 Maintainers
 -----------